goradd/got/README.md

 as it processes text.
 If you would like to turn off GoT's processing to output text that looks just like a GoT tag, you can use:

-    {{begin *endTag*}} Starts a strict text block and turns off the got parser.
+    {{begin *endTag*}}   Starts a strict text block and turns off the GoT parser.

-One thing this is useful for is to use Got to generate Got code.
+One thing this is useful for is to use GoT to generate GoT code.
 End the block with a `{{end *endTag*}}` tag, where `*endTag*` is whatever you specified in the begin tag.
 There can be no space between the endTag and the final brackets The following example will output the entire second line of code with no changes,